 - (1) Based solely on a Schedule 13G/A filed on January 23, 2017, by BlackRock, Inc., except for Percent of Common Stock Outstanding. - (2) Based solely on a Schedule 13G filing on February 10, 2017, except for Percent of Common Stock Outstanding.
 Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 76,096 shares or 0.168% of the Common Stock outstanding of the Company as a result of its serving as investment manager of collective trust accounts.
 VFTC directs the voting of these shares.
-Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 7,217 shares or .016% of the Common Stock outstanding of its serving as investment offerings.
+Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 7,217 shares or .016% of the Common Stock outstanding of the Company as a result of its serving as investment manager of Australian investment offerings.